vknowledge/BLOG_PROJECT/README.md

 # BLOG_PROJECT

-This is quora like app build using django
+This is a configurable quora app for Django.
+Here is an example website

+My websites have used django-bootstrap3 for the front end.